jaymarpolo/php-reservation/README.md

 # reservation
-this is my second school project
+This is my second school project.
+It's an online reservation system